orzih/mkdocs-with-pdf/samples/mkdocs-material/docs/creating-your-site.md

 ### Minimal configuration

-To enable the theme, you can now simply add the following lines to `mkdocs.yml`.
-Note that since there are several [installation methods][2], configuration will be slightly different:
+Simply add the following lines to `mkdocs.yml` to enable the theme.
+Note that since there are several [installation methods][2], configuration might be slightly different:

 === "pip, docker"